8 Tips On How To Relieve Allergies Naturally

 • Broccoli

-If you are suffering from seasonal allergies you can increase these foods, but also consider a higher dose supplement as the amount of quercetin in these foods may not be enough to help.
+If you are suffering from seasonal allergies, you can increase these foods, but also consider a higher dose supplement, as the amount of quercetin in these foods may not be enough to help.

-• If you have really bad seasonal allergies - consider avoiding going outside in the early morning as this is when pollen is often released - same goes for really windy weather.
-If you can’t avoid it - you can place some balm inside the lining of your nose to stop anything from travelling up.
+• If you have really bad seasonal allergies, consider avoiding going outside in the early morning, as this is when pollen is often released.
+The same goes for really windy weather.

 Leave a comment